'Everyone Needs A Little Something': Scout Aims To Empower Homeless Women, Children In Sacramento

 That’s how he came up with Empowerment bags for women.
 Jacobs has seen the growing homeless population in Sacramento… with women and children struggling on the streets.

-He’s made it his mission to fill 100 bags with everything from diapers and wipes to homemade face masks.MORE NEWS: West Sacramento Burgers and Brew Relishes First Weekend Of Limited Indoor Dining In Yolo County
+He’s made it his mission to fill 100 bags with everything from diapers and wipes to homemade face masks.MORE NEWS: Gov. Newsom, Lawmakers Reach Deal To Get California Children Back In Classrooms

 “It’s a great booster, and if you have goals that you want to achieve and this helps you out, I’m just so happy that that happened,” Jacobs said.